hacksomeheavymetal/zOS/README.md

 - [pentesting.md - the crash course to z/OS pentesting](../master/pentesting.md)
 - [vocabulary.md - the language used in the mainframe world](../master/vocabulary.md)

+## TODO
+All hands on the keyboard!
+We need these urgently (the more the better):

+- The username/password combos from those cracked RACF dbs.
+- Adding a high quality content to the pentesting methodology with focus on the verified command samples.

 ## Contact
 hacksomeheavymetal@protonmail.com